1smh/AI-squared/README.md

 ## 🚀 What It Does

 AI² takes an output from any large language model (ChatGPT, Claude, etc.) and runs it through a panel of expert agents — each with a unique perspective — to flag hallucinations, inconsistencies, safety issues, or unreadable complexity.
+Then those flagged perspectives are synthesized into a coherent response using a more advanced agent.

 ## 🤖 Agent Personas